 25 June 2020 - Article

-Alexandra, along with Paul Hewitt act for Mrs Bhusate in her claim for financial provision from her late husband’s estate.
-In the particular circumstances (summarised in his judgment) Chief Master Marsh ordered that Mrs Bhusate should be allowed to bring her claim more than 25 years after her husband passed away (the previous record of just under six years was set in 1993).
-In January 2020 the High Court upheld Chief Master Marsh’s decision (the appeal judgment here) meaning Mrs Bhusate’s claim can now proceed.
+Alexandra, along with Paul Hewitt acted for Mrs Bhusate in her claim for financial provision from her late husband’s estate more than 25 years after her husband passed away.
+Despite the lengthy delay (the previous record of just under six years was set in 1993) Chief Master Marsh ordered that Mrs Bhusate’s claim should be allowed to proceed.
+Click here to see his judgment.
+In January 2020 the High Court upheld Chief Master Marsh’s decision (the appeal judgment is here) meaning Mrs Bhusate’s claim could proceed.
+Shortly after the defendant stepchildren conceded the claim.
 Click here to read our briefing note.